wylieconlon/lsp-editor-adapter/README.md

 import 'codemirror/addon/hint/show-hint.css';
 import 'codemirror/addon/hint/show-hint';

+import 'lsp-editor-adapter/lib/codemirror-lsp.css';
 import { LspWsConnection, CodeMirrorAdapter } from 'lsp-editor-adapter';

 let editor = CodeMirror(document.querySelector('.editor'), {
   value: 'hello world',

+  // Optional: You can add a gutter for syntax error markers
+  gutters: ['CodeMirror-lsp']
 });

 // Take a look at how the example is configured for ideas